wavestoweather/PCViewer/README.md

 ```
 If no package manager is used head over to the [Vulkan-Website](https://vulkan.lunarg.com/sdk/home), download the latest installer and execute the installer.
 ### SDL2
-For Ubuntu based distributions SDL2 can be installed via
+For Debian based distributions SDL2 can be installed via
 ```
     sudo apt install cmake libsdl2-dev g++
 ```